Creating a self-care basket is one of the best ways I've found in making self-care consistent.

 6. Daily mindset books

-Daily books are great because they help shift your mindset in a short amount of time and put you in an inspired, reflective mood.
+Daily mindset books such as these are so helpful because they help shift your mindset in a short amount of time and put you in an inspired, reflective mood.

 Not mentioned in this post is my little supply of incense I keep in my living room.
-Lighting incense can make whatever room you’re in feel more zen instantly!
+Lighting incense can make whatever room you're in feel more calm instantly.

-To stay updated on my self-care blog posts, sign up for the Dwell in Magic weekly newsletter.
+To stay updated on my self-care blog posts, you can keep in touch by joining the Dwell in Magic weekly newsletter.

 - Unlocking Serenity: The Art of Choosing Contentment - November 25, 2023